-Does Vitamin D help with Immunity – I’m going to address some frequently asked questions that have to do with the common cold, flu, and COVID-19.
+Does Vitamin D help with Immunity – I’m going to address some frequently asked questions that have to do with the common cold, flu, and COVID.

-Specifically, I’m going to talk about how these viruses are affected by cold vs warm weather and humidity level as well.
+Specifically, I will talk about how these viruses are affected by cold vs. warm weather and humidity levels.
 I’m also going to talk about vitamin C and vitamin D as possibilities for preventing these viral respiratory illnesses.
 So let’s go ahead and get started.

 Does colder temperature make you more prone to getting a cold?
 Or Flu?
-Or COVID-19?
+Or COVID?

-Most health experts agree that when it’s cold, people spend more time indoors and in close contact with other people, and this likely increases the spread of germs.
+Most health experts agree that when it’s cold, people spend more time indoors and close contact with other people, which likely increases the spread of germs.

 Also, experts believe that our immune system may be more active when our body is warmer, as in during the summer months.

-And there are studies out there that have looked at how certain viruses are more likely to spread in people, based on temperature and level of humidity.
+And there are studies out there that have looked at how certain viruses are more likely to spread in people based on temperature and humidity level.